Machete (2010 film): Home media

 Rodriguez expressed in an interview that an even more violent director's cut will be released on home media.
 The R-rated theatrical version of Machete was released on DVD and Blu-ray on January 4, 2011.

 On the week ending January 9, 2011, Machete debuted atop the DVD sales chart in America.
 The DVD sold 691,317 copies in its first week of release.

 In the Blu-ray deleted scenes, Rose McGowan is featured as one of Osiris's henchmen named Boots McCoy; one scene shows her confronting Luz and shooting her through a cat she is holding, hitting her in the eye and seemingly killing her.
 However, in the film, this action was given to Von Jackson, and it is later revealed Luz is merely blinded.
-In other deleted scenes Jessica Alba also plays the role of Sis, Sartana's twin sister.
+In other deleted scenes, Alba also plays the role of Sis, Sartana's twin sister.
 McCoy later shows up and slits her throat with a razor blade, thinking she is actually Sartana.